MW 12x4 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the aspect of protecting young children.
-It's also worth noting that small elements of these devices can be problematic in medical diagnosis in case of swallowing.
+- Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which is crucial in the context of children's health.
+It's also worth noting that miniscule components of these products can be problematic in medical diagnosis in case of swallowing.

 Intense magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.